Benchmarking Analytical Query Processing in Intel SGXv2: Join Algorithms in

+\paragraph{Tuning of the optimization.} Theoretically, the further the code is unrolled, the better the performance should become, as the average latency per load/store caused by the mitigation decreases.
+In practice, this improvement is limited by the number of registers available to store write positions.
+The number of registers available for this purpose depends on the algorithm and the number of required registers for its calculation.
+As depicted on the left side of \cref{fig:histogram-unroll-factors}, on the Ice Lake CPU architecture, runtime for the histogram algorithm decreases until 9x unrolling, where 9 indexes are determined and incremented per iteration.
+Starting from 10x unrolling, at least one index must be stored on the stack and loaded again.
+This interleaves loads and stores, thereby introducing additional latency and decreasing performance.
+Similarly to the histogram algorithm, the optimal unrolling factor can be determined empirically for other algorithms.

+A prominent option to increase the number of indexes that can be stored in registers further is the usage of AVX for index calculation.
+Thus, we implemented index calculation for histograms with AVX intrinsics and unrolled the loop to store more indexes in registers.
+As depicted on the right side of \cref{fig:histogram-unroll-factors}, this can improve performance further.
+Unrolling the loop 5 times and calculating 40 indexes (since each load consumes 8 indexes) before the increments start achieved the best performance in our experiments and a performance difference of \qty{5}{\percent} between the enclave and plain CPU execution.
+However, when unrolling 6 times or more, the compiler generates instructions that store intermediate registers on the stack, decreasing performance.

-\paragraph{Putting all together.} Finally, we investigate the effect of manual loop unrolling and instruction reordering on RHO and PHT using multi-threaded execution with all 16 cores on one socket.
-We again compare the join throughput inside the enclave to the same join code executed without SGX protection.
+\paragraph{Putting it all together.} Finally, we investigate the effect of manual loop unrolling and instruction reordering on RHO and PHT using multi-threaded execution with all 16 cores on one socket.
+Again, we compare the join throughput inside the enclave to the same join code executed without SGX protection.
+We use the optimal unrolling factors for all algorithms marked with O(ptimized).
+Additionally, we show the effect of changing input table sizes with three example sizes.
 The results are depicted in \cref{fig:radix-improvements}.
-With the optimization applied, the RHO join performance inside the enclave improves by \qty{53}{\percent} and achieves \qty{83}{\percent} plain CPU performance.
-The PHT join throughput even improves by \qty{94}{\percent}.
-However, since it is still limited by random main memory access, it achieves only \qty{68}{\percent} performance of the native baseline and \qty{46}{\percent} of the RHO join throughput inside the SGX enclave.
+With the optimization applied, the RHO join performance inside the enclave improves by \qty{114}{\percent} to \qty{33}{\percent} (SGX DiE compared with SGX DiE O).
+Thereby, it achieves \qty{75}{\percent} to \qty{95}{\percent} throughput of the fastest RHO plain CPU baseline.
+RHO performs best in the \qty{100}{\mega\byte}/\qty{400}{\mega\byte} setting because of the relatively equal input table sizes that still fit the L1 TLB during partitioning.
+The PHT join throughput improves by \qty{17}{\percent} to \qty{118}{\percent}.
+For the small build size, it achieves \qty{92}{\percent} performance of the baseline.
+For the larger build sizes, it reaches only \qty{67}{\percent}/\qty{33}{\percent} performance of Plain CPU O since it is still limited by slower random main memory access.
+Thus, while the optimal join algorithm depends on the data characteristics, with our optimizations, the performance degradation inside the enclave is less than \qty{10}{\percent}, as visualized by the dashed horizontal lines in \cref{fig:radix-improvements}.